What Can Copy Files from Google Drive Help Us?

-How to Copy Files in Google Drive in 2 Simplest Ways?
-Through Google Drive Mobile App
+How to Copy Files in Google Drive from iPhone in 2 Simplest Ways

 Seeing that Google Drive service pays much attention on file sharing and online editing but pays less attention on cloud file management, the methods and functions to copy files through Google Drive mobile application are very much the same as the methods via Google Drive website.
 So here are two brief instructions to help you copy files through Google Drive app.

-Method 1: How to Copy Files from Google Drive App by “Make a copy” and “Move”?
+Method 1: How to Copy Files and Folders in Google Drive App by “Make a copy” and “Move”

 Step 1: Sign in Google Drive mobile application with your Google Account.